 Kate Davis – Human Resources Manager – Stringfellow Management Group, Inc.

-As Human Resources Manager, I assist with recruiting, new-hire on-boarding, benefits enrollment, payroll and general HR-related functions.
+As Human Resources Manager, I assist with recruiting, new hire onboarding, benefits enrollment, payroll, and general HR-related functions.
 I have a B.A. in Mathematics from Bard College and earned my Certified Employee Benefit Specialist (CEBS) designation in 2000.
-I have over three years of experience in HR and Accounting management and eight years of experience working in a consulting environment for retirement plans.
-One of the most rewarding parts of my job is working directly with employees and clients to accomplish essential tasks.
+I have over eight years of experience in HR and eight years of experience working in a consulting environment for retirement plans, as well as three years of accounting experience.
+One of the most rewarding parts of my job is working directly with employees and helping with critical tasks that are essential to operations.

 Mary Skudzinskas – Accounting Manager – Stringfellow Management Group, Inc.

-As Accounting Manager, I assist with the daily accounting operations and financial activities of NAPSG Foundation.
+As Accounting Manager, I assist with the daily accounting operations and financial activities of the NAPSG Foundation.
 I have a Bachelor’s degree in Business Administration from Loyola University, Maryland.
 I have over 15 years of experience in the General Accounting field.
-I am passionate about accounting and integrating technology into our day to day operations.
+I am passionate about accounting and integrating technology into our day-to-day operations.